 JIRA has recently added default automation functionality, allowing users to set up Jira Service Desk to complete many repetitive and tedious tasks.

 Proprietary, free for non-commercial use; hosted and on-premise

-JIRA Service Desk’s self-service features allows businesses to significantly reduce the number of service requests by automating business processes and workflows, creating a self-service catalog to reduce the team’s workload, and by prioritizing the most important requests and issues.
+JIRA Service Desk’s self-service features allows businesses to significantly reduce the number of service requests by automating business processes and workflows, creating a self-service catalogue to reduce the team’s workload, and by prioritising the most important requests and issues.
 This both improves customer satisfaction and frees up precious time for your team.